 Mention the Purbecks to someone who hasn’t lived in Dorset and most people haven’t a clue what you’re referring to.
 Many will recognise pictures of its landscape and features, but probably not visited it.

 Take a look on Strava for proof that cyclists from outside Dorset just don’t ride here that often.
-Climbs on the ridge between Lulworth and Kimmeridge, including Grange Hill, have only been attempted by less than a few thousand people.
-Even less on many other climbs.
+Climbs on the ridge between Lulworth and Kimmeridge, including Grange Hill, have been attempted by far fewer riders than those hotly contested ascents elsewhere.